logaan/isomorphic-validations/README.md

 # isomorphic-validations

-A Clojure library designed to ... well, that part is up to you.
+An example app the demonstrates defining vlad validation rules once and using them from both Clojure and Clojurescript code.

 ## Usage

-FIXME
+   lein repl
+   user> (start-server)

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Logan Campbell

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.